 - system.metrics — Contains instantly calculated metrics.

-- system.events — Contains a number of happened events.
+- system.events — Contains a number of events that have occurred.

 Contains information about clusters available in the config file and the servers in them.
 Columns: